Emerald Ash Borer

 Q. How is emerald ash borer spread?

 A. Emerald ash borer adults can fly at least 1/2 mile from the tree where they emerge.
-Movement of infested ash nursery stock, firewood, or logs can spread emerald ash borer into uninfested areas.1
+Movement of infested ash nursery stock, firewood or logs can spread emerald ash borer into uninfested areas.1

 Q. What is being done to control the emerald ash borer?

-established quarantine zones that prohibit the movement of ash material out of the quarantined area in an attempt to slow the spread of the borer.
+A. Several universities, state and federal agencies are studying and working on controlling the spread of emerald ash borer.
+Ohio, Indiana and Michigan have established quarantine zones that prohibit the movement of ash material out of the quarantined area in an attempt to slow the spread of the borer.
 Research is continuing on detecting and controlling emerald ash borer adults and larvae.

 Q. Are there insecticide treatments available to control emerald ash borer and protect ash trees?